Bagbin directs Ofori-Atta to appear before Parliament with amended Budget

-Speaker Alban Bagbin Thursday directed the Finance Minister to appear before Parliament with an amended statement of the Budget.
+Speaker Alban Bagbin on Thursday, December 16 directed the Finance Minister to appear before Parliament with an amended statement of the Budget.

 Addressing the House following his resumption to work after a two-week medical leave, he said the statement should capture all the modifications and concessions.